containers/nri-plugins/docs/resource-policy/policy/topology-aware.md

 ### Implicit Topological Co-location for Pods and Namespaces

-The `ColocatePods` or `ColocateNamespaces` configuration options control whether the policy will try to co-locate, that is allocate topologically close, containers within the same Pod or K8s namespace.
+The `colocatePods` or `colocateNamespaces` configuration options control whether the policy will try to co-locate, that is allocate topologically close, containers within the same Pod or K8s namespace.